Meet Broward State Attorney Harold F. Pryor

 Harold F. Pryor was elected Broward State Attorney (Florida’s 17th Judicial Circuit) in November 2020.
 He leads a staff of 462 employees, including 213 prosecutors, whose mission is to make our community safer while working to ensure justice, equity and fairness for everyone affected by our criminal justice system.
 He is the first Black state attorney in Broward and the first Black man to be elected state attorney in Florida.

-Pryor is a fifth-generation Floridian.
+Pryor is a sixth-generation Floridian.
 He is married to an attorney and they have two young children.

 Pryor attended and graduated from the University of Florida with a Bachelor of Arts in political science.
 He received the Department of Political Science’s Multicultural Scholar of the Year award.
 Due to his exemplary service in student government and his work with the Center for Leadership & Development, Pryor was inducted into Florida Blue Key, the state’s oldest and most prestigious leadership honor society.
 Pryor graduated from Nova Southeastern University’s Shepard Broad College of Law where he was a member of the Nova Trial Association and junior staff editor for the International Law Students Association’s Journal of International & Comparative Law.
 His law school classmates chose him to deliver the graduation commencement address.

 Pryor’s legal career includes experience as a prosecutor, a civil attorney in private practice, and as a corporate lawyer.
 He started his legal career serving as a Broward assistant state attorney, prosecuting serious criminal offenses in the Felony Trial Unit.
-He also worked for prominent law firms and for a telecommunications company, specializing in business litigation, the Federal Communications Commission, consumer-related issues, employment law, and commercial transactions.
+He also practiced in the private sector where he specialized in business litigation, the Federal Communications Commission, consumer-related issues, employment law, and commercial transactions.
 He earned a reputation as a skilled trial lawyer who is tough but fair.
 He believes in compassion for victims.
-Pryor strongly believes that securing a guilty verdict should never be a prosecutor’s primary goal but that the pursuit of truth, fairness and justice should be paramount.
+Pryor strongly believes that securing a guilty verdict should never be a prosecutor’s primary goal but that the pursuit of truth, fairness, and justice should be paramount.

 Pryor is a past president of the historic T.J.
 Reddick Bar Association, Broward County’s Black bar association.
-Pryor also campaigned to persuade the Broward County commission to rename the North Wing of the courthouse in honor of the late Judge T.J.
+Pryor led the campaign with fellow leaders in the legal community that persuaded the Broward County Commission to rename the North Wing of the courthouse in honor of the late Judge T.J.
 Reddick, Jr., the first Black attorney to open an office and practice in Broward County and the county’s first Black judge.